-Already, it has been announced the Carnival Glory will move its home port from Saint John to Miami next year to get ahead of the fuel changes.
+Already, it has been announced the Carnival Glory will move its home port from New York City to Miami by next cruise season to get ahead of the fuel changes.

 Saint John is expecting eight fewer cruise ships to visit its port in 2014.
 Some of the worst-case estimates for 2015 see 36 fewer cruise trips in Atlantic Canada.